 Why You Should Trust Us

-We run far at iRunFar, which often includes running in the dark during 100-mile races, multi-day fastpack adventures, or pre-dawn start times.
-Our testers have experience running on their local trails in the dark and at premiere long-distance races like the Hardrock 100, UTMB, and Tor des Géants, where it’s common for some finishers to endure more than one dark night on the trail.
+At iRunFar, we run in all conditions throughout all months of the year, which often includes running in the dark during 100-mile races, multi-day fastpack adventures, or during pre-dawn or post-dark times.
+Our testers have experience running on their local trails in the dark and at premier long-distance races like the Hardrock 100, UTMB, and Tor des Géants, where it’s common for some finishers to endure more than one dark night on the trail.

 Frequently Asked Questions About Running Headlamps